wangtianxia-sjtu/Temage/backend.md

 python manage.py cleanmigration && python manage.py droptables && python manage.py makemigrations Temage && python manage.py migrate Temage && python manage.py test
 ```
 if there is anything wrong, please contact administrator.

+### cluster deploy

+Temage uses kubernetes + Istio  to deploy the service, the whole configs about the cluster  are in the cluster_config.